armankhanx14/SFIA2-football_project/READ.md

 I found it very easy to organise the tasks i need to get done.
 Below is an image of my Trello board aswell as a link to my Trello board
 ### Risk Assessment
 A picture of a detailed risk assesment can be found below.
+![] (./documentation/ed.png)

 ### Database Structure
-I have included a picture of a ERD diagram showing the structure of the database.
+I have included pictures of an ERD diagram showing the structure of the database aswell as the database shown in SQL.

 ### Continuous Integration Pipeline
+The image below shows how the CI pipeline is used for my project.
+I begin with my project management using Trello board, once I have pushed up my latest code to GitHub, this will trigure a webhook which I have added.
+This then automatically starts the jenkins pipeline.
+First, the requirements are installed, then the tests are done.
+Then using Docker-compose, the images will be built for all servers and pushed on to Dockerhub.
+Jenkins will then use Ansible to configure external nodes, including installing Docker on them.
+Ansible also configures as a load balancer node.The user finally conects to the load balancer and recieves the web page.

 ## Software Infrastructure
 #